Epacnoss/French-Essays-GC/French/WrittenPracticeAvecGC.md

 ##         - Cook

-Les vacances prochaines, je vais aller au Pays de Galles a notre gîte.
-Il y a beaucoup de quelquechoses à faire!
+Les vacances prochaines, je vais aller au Pays de Galles à notre gîte.
+Il y a beaucoup de choses à faire!
 Mais, car c'est une vacance je vais dormir beaucoup.
-Ma chose préférée faire est les choses a très fort au wakeboarding et c'est très amusant et assez drôle quand une personne tombe à l'eau!
-Aussi j'amie faire du surf, mais je ne suis pas comme fort.
-Il y a beaucoup de faire à la maison aussi, comme faire de la programmation et faire la cuisine.
-Mais, aussi il y a des montagnes pour faire des promenades comme Snowdon, qui est le plus grand au Royaume-Uni.
+Ce que j'amie faire le mieux c'est du wakeboarding qui je suis très fort à faire, et c'est très amusant et assez drôle quand une personne tombe à l'eau!
+J'aime aussi faire du surf, mais je ne suis pas si fort.
+Il y a aussi beaucoup à faire à la maison aussi, comme faire de la programmation et faire la cuisine.
+Mais, aussi il y a des montagnes où on peut faire des promenades comme Snowdon, qui est le plus grand au Royaume-Uni après Ben Nevis.

+## Google Translate Translates:

+The next vacation, I'll go to Wales to our cottage.
+There are plenty of things to do!
+But, because it's a holiday, I'm going to sleep a lot.
+What I do best is wakeboarding which I am very good at doing, and it's very funny and funny when someone falls into the water!
+I also like surfing, but I'm not that good.
+There is also plenty to do at home too, like doing programming and cooking.
+But there are also mountains where you can go for walks like Snowdon, which is the biggest in the UK after Ben Nevis.